The Salary Commission sets the salaries of most elected officials

 How the County Auditor selects the Salary Commission

 In the fall of every odd year, the Auditor confirms whether prior members of the Salary Commission will be able to continue their service.
-Outgoing Commission members may recommend other human resource professionals to serve on the Commission.
-The Auditor also has asked Commission members to publicize vacancies on the Commission to a human resource professional listserv.
-Commission members come from both the public and private sectors.
+The Auditor's Office will work with the Office of Community involvement in order to recruit members.
+Commission members can come from both the public and private sectors.

 The County Auditor's salary is based on the salary for a circuit court judge